mithun-t/mithun-t/README.md

 ### 👨‍💻 About Me
 - **💼 Full Stack Developer** with over three years of experience, based in Bangalore, India
-- **👨‍🔧 Skilled**  in React TS, .NET Core, PERN Stack,  Django, SQL, JavaScript, TypeScript and more
+- **👨‍🔧 Skilled**  in React.js, .NET Core, C#, JavaScript, TypeScript, SQL Server, PostgreSQL
 - **🛠️ Experienced** in developing both frontend and backend solutions for complex applications
 - **🎯 Goal:** Create top-notch systems for the healthcare and fitness industries